alexnathanson/solar-protocol/network/ssl-management.md

 1.3) `a2enmod ssl`

 ## 2) Generate Certificate
+This step will only work if the server you are working on is the PoE at the moment.
+Navigate to the solar-protocol/backend/core directory and run this script to force PoE (Note that this may take a minute to take effect.
+Also another server may 'steal' it back before step 4 is run.

 2.1) Set PoE

 `cd /home/pi/solar-protocol/backend/core`<br>
 `python utilities/updateDNS_UnitTest.py`

-The next step will only work if the server you are working on is the PoE at the moment.
-Navigate to the solar-protocol/backend/core directory and run this script to force PoE (Note that this may take a minute to take effect.
-Also another server may 'steal' it back before step 4 is run.
-An alternative method is to use a redirect, such as `rewrite ^/.well-known/acme-challenge/(.*)$ http://acme.example.com/$1 redirect;` but for the time being this isn't necessary.)

 2.2) Run Certbot